Professor Derek Auchie

-Derek launched and leads the School's LLM Dispute Resolution programme.
-He is a member of the Univerity's Quality Assurance Committee and oversees the teaching and learning provision of the School of Education.
+Derek launched and leads the School's LLM Dispute Resolution programme, the first online degree programme in the School.
+He was, until recently, a member of the Univerity's Quality Assurance Committee and oversaw the teaching and learning provision of the School of Education.

-Derek works as a part time tribunal chair on the Mental Health Tribunal for Scotland and on the First-tier Tribunal for Scotland, Health and Education Chamber.
-In addition to sitting on the latter Tribual, Derek is the In-House Convener for that Chamber, dealing with regular procedural decisions, advising other tribunal members, organising training and advising the Chamber President on procedure and policy issues.
+Derek also works as a part time tribunal chair on the Mental Health Tribunal for Scotland and on the First-tier Tribunal for Scotland, Health and Education Chamber.
+In addition to sitting on the latter Tribual, Derek is the In-House Convener for that Chamber, dealing with regular procedural decisions, advising other tribunal members, devising and organising training for judicial members and advising the Chamber President on procedure and policy issues.

-Derek is an external examiner with the Universities of Northumbria and Napier and a Faculty Member of the Chartered Institute of Arbitrators (CiArb), with whom he is also a Fellow.
+Derek is an external examiner with Napier University.
 He is a Fellow of the Higher Education Academy.

-He was appointed a JAMS Weinstein International Fellow in 2016.
+He was appointed a JAMS Weinstein International Senior Fellow in 2016.

-Derek is interested in the law of evidence and in dispute resolution processes (court, tribunal, arbitration and mediation).
+Derek is interested in the law of evidence and in dispute resolution processes (court, tribunal, arbitration mediation, expert determination, ENE).
 He is also interested in the interpretation of rules and legislation.
 He teaches at undergraduate and Masters level in these areas.
 He has written books and articles and presented conference papers in his chosen areas of interest.
 He supervises PhD students on dispute resolution subjects.
 He has conducted field reserach in the areas of dispute resolution and evidence.